 In terms of the properties of $W_{\Gamma}$ or $\Gamma^t$, we can define several important classes of Artin groups.
 The Artin group $A_\Gamma$ is said to be \textit{of spherical type} if $W_\Gamma$ is finite.
 Otherwise, it is said to be \textit{of infinite type}.
-The Artin group $A_\Gamma$ is said to be \textit{irreducible} if $W_\Gamma$ is \textit{irreducible}, that is, $\Gamma^t$ is connected.
+The Artin group $A_\Gamma$ is said to be \textit{irreducible} if $W_\Gamma$ is \textit{irreducible}; that is, when $\Gamma^t$ is connected.
 If $\Gamma^t$ does not contain edges labeled by $\infty$, then we say $A_\Gamma$ is \textit{free of infinity}.
 By definition, $A_\Gamma$ is free of infinity if and only if $\Gamma$ is a clique.
-In this paper, we focus on Artin groups which are not free of infinity, that is, Artin groups associated with graphs that are not cliques.
+In this paper, we focus on Artin groups that are not free of infinity; that is, Artin groups associated with graphs that are not cliques.

 In general, compared with Artin groups, Coxeter groups are relatively well understood.
-For example, it is well-known that an infinite Coxeter group $W_\Gamma$ is irreducible if and only if $W_\Gamma$ cannot be directly decomposed into two nontrivial subgroups (\cite{MR2240393} and \cite{MR2333366}).
+For example, it is well known that an infinite Coxeter group $W_\Gamma$ is irreducible if and only if $W_\Gamma$ cannot be directly decomposed into two nontrivial subgroups (\cite{MR2240393} and \cite{MR2333366}).
 However, it is unclear whether $A_\Gamma$ is irreducible if and only if $A_\Gamma$ cannot be directly decomposed into two nontrivial subgroups.
-We remark that many basic questions for Artin groups remain open (refer to \cite{Charney2008PROBLEMSRT} and \cite{MR3203644}).
+We remark that many basic questions about Artin groups remain open (refer to \cite{Charney2008PROBLEMSRT} and \cite{MR3203644}).

-In order to study Artin groups, it is often effective to investigate hidden nonpositively curved or negatively curved properties of them.
+To study Artin groups, it is often effective to investigate their hidden nonpositively curved or negatively curved properties.
 In this paper, we consider the following problem \cite[Conjecture B]{haettel2019xxl}. \begin{problem} Are irreducible Artin groups of infinite type acylindrically hyperbolic? \end{problem}

 Acylindrical hyperbolicity is an important property in geometric group theory.
-We can find various applications of acylindrical hyperbolicity in \cite{MR3589159}, \cite{Osin}, and \cite{Osin2} for example.
+We can find various applications of acylindrical hyperbolicity in \cite{MR3589159}, \cite{Osin} and \cite{Osin2} for example.